18 Stationery Business Success Stories

 We started this project around 2 years ago, the first moments were taught, but nowadays we are growing and setting about 40K€ per month and have worked for big brands such as Coca-cola, Inditex, Sony, Deloitte or Air France.

-Dominic Irons (from London, England, United Kingdom) started Ferrotype Ltd over 3 years ago.
+Dominic Irons (from London, England, United Kingdom) started Ferrotype Ltd about 4 years ago.

 I’m Dominic Irons and I jointly run Ferrotype with my sister Jo.
 We provide branded stationery to corporate clients - that’s notebooks, diaries, pens and pencils.
 The core of the business is branded notebooks though.
 Our focus is on premium stationery, and many people are familiar with the Moleskine brand which is the market leader in this field.
 However there are a lot of alternatives to Moleskine out there, and part of our aim is to be constantly seeking and showcasing new stationery.
 For us, we need to be seen to be innovative and exciting, and this is something we are working hard at.

 We are posting a profit for our first year and we have a great base to build for the future.
 Our revenue is quite modest for the first year, at around $150,000, but for us, that is a solid base on which to build.
 This is also partly due to us working on a commission basis on many sales, so we don’t get the full sales revenue, but then we don’t have the problems associated with managing debtors.

 Cinquanta Cox-Smith (from Killeen, TX, USA) started *Cinquanta Cox-Smith * over 13 years ago.